 I am a huge user of LinkedIn, and my connections are primarily financial executives and credit professionals.

 Every business has had to re-examine its business model and make tough decisions to reduce payroll.
 So it should come as no surprise that a high percentage of my senior credit connections have been let go, leaving the job of managing billions of dollars of receivables to junior credit staff around the globe.

 People of all positions are going to have to step up and take some bigger bites.
-Company leadership is going to need to get very good at conducting an organization on a lean team.
+Company leadership is going to need to get very good at conducting an organization when running a lean team.
 It’s a delicate balancing act to keep staff fulfilled and holding everyone accountable at the same time.

-It’s no different here at PCM.
+It’s no different here at PCM Corp.
 Many customers that come and visit our office are often surprised by how small our team is.
 I suppose it seems impressive that we can produce as much as we do with a close-knit staff of less than 20.
 As soon as they see our office size and get a glimpse of my typical workday, the questions start coming out.

 “How many hours do you work, Brad?”